awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

    The DB security group is created\.

    A newly created DB security group doesn't provide access to a DB instance by default\.
 You must specify a range of IP addresses or an EC2\-Classic security group that can have access to the DB instance\.
-To specify IP addresses or an EC2\-Classic security group for a DB security group, see [Authorizing Network Access to a DB Security Group from an IP Range](#USER_WorkingWithSecurityGroups.Authorizing)\.
+To specify IP addresses or an EC2\-Classic security group for a DB security group, see [Authorizing network access to a DB security group from an IP range](#USER_WorkingWithSecurityGroups.Authorizing)\.

 ### AWS CLI<a name="USER_WorkingWithSecurityGroups.Creating.CLI"></a>